mattermost/docs/source/install/desktop.rst

 macOS 10.9+
 -----------

-1. Download the `latest version of the Mattermost desktop app <https://releases.mattermost.com/desktop/4.7.0/mattermost-desktop-4.7.0-mac.dmg>`__.
+1. Download the `latest version of the Mattermost desktop app <https://releases.mattermost.com/desktop/4.7.0/mattermost-desktop-4.7.0-mac-m1.dmg>`__ (beta).

 2. Double-click the download to open the disk image.